BOINC Credit System

 Within the BOINC platform for volunteer computing, the BOINC Credit System helps volunteers keep track of how much CPU time they have donated to various projects.
 This ensures users are returning accurate results for both scientific and statistical reasons.

 Purposes for a credit system

-Online distributed computing relies heavily, if not completely, on volunteer computers.
+Online distributed computing relies heavily, if not entirely, on volunteer computers.
 For this reason, projects such as SETI@home and other BOINC projects depend on a complicated balance among long-term users and the cycle of new users and retiring users.